jina-ai/jina-hub/README.md

 jina pod --yaml_path hub/example/mwu_encoder.yml --port_in 55555 --port_out 55556
 ```

-After this tutorial, one can use the Pod image via:
+After this tutorial, you can use the Pod image via:
 ```bash
 docker run jinaai/hub.example.mwu_encoder --port_in 55555 --port_out 55556
 ```